 Many patients see positive results with these injections, but there are common side effects that should be taken into consideration when deciding on a treatment plan.

 What Are Epidural Steroid Injections?

-Doctors use an X-Ray or other imaging technology to ensure that the needle is injected in the location that will reduce the most inflammation.
-Many injections also include a local anesthetic to reduce pain that may occur as the injection is happening.
-The location of the injection depends on where the pain is located, and can occur in the upper (cervical), middle (thoracic), or lower (lumbar) portions of the spine.
+During epidural steroid injections, doctors use an X-Ray or other imaging technology to ensure that the needle is placed in the correct location that will reduce the most inflammation.
+Many injections also include a local anesthetic to reduce the pain that may occur as the injection is happening.
+The location of the injection depends on where the pain is located and can occur in the upper (cervical), middle (thoracic), or lower (lumbar) portions of the spine.

 - Pain in hands or feet